atc0005/check-cert/README.md

 more detailed information for use in email and Teams notifications ([atc0005/send2teams](https://github.com/atc0005/send2teams)).

-### lscert
+### `lscert`

-Small CLI tool to print a *very* basic summary of certificate metadata provided by a remote service at the specified fully-qualified domain name (e.g., www.github.com) and port (e.g., 443) or via a local certificate "bundle" or standalone leaf certificate file

-This tool is intended to quickly review the results of replacing a certificate and/or troubleshoot why connections to a certificate-enabled service may be failing.
+Small CLI tool for quickly reviewing the results of replacing a certificate and/or troubleshoot why connections to a certificate-enabled service may be failing.

+Certificate metadata can be retrieved from:

+- a remote service at a specified fully-qualified domain name (e.g., www.github.com) or IP Address and port (e.g., 443)
+- a local certificate "bundle" or standalone leaf certificate file

+If specifying a host via IP Address, a warning will be emitted unless the IP Address is in the SANs list for the certificate.
+This warning can be ignored for the purposes of reviewing the cert details, Provide a valid FQDN as the server name or the "dns name" if you wish to apply hostname validation.

+### `fixsn`

+A small CLI app used to convert a given (assumed) base 10 number into a base 16, colon delimited hex string representing a certificate serial number.
+Prior releases of this project improperly displayed serial numbers as base 10 values instead of base 16, colon delimited hex strings.
+Using this tool can be useful for one-off conversion of older values to the proper format (e.g., a certs list maintained in documentation).

+It is likely that this tool will be either removed or folded into another tool at a future date, unless others find it useful.

+### `certsum`

+`certsum` is an IP range cert scanner prototype.
+This tool is currently of "alpha" level quality; many of the exposed flags, help text and summary output is subject to change significantly in later releases.

+This tool is intended for scanning one or more given IP ranges in order to generate a report for discovered certificates.

+Performance is acceptable for smaller IP ranges, but this tool will require further refactoring to be useful for scanning larger IP ranges.

+Specifying partial/non-CIDR IP ranges is not supported at this time, though this is planned for future releases.

+Support is present (though limited) for filtering "OK" status hosts and certs to either increase or reduce the amount of information provided in the generated summary output.
+Two summary modes are provided to control the level of detail in the provided output.

 ## Features

-- Two tools for validating certificates
+- Multiple tools for validating certificates
   - `lscert` CLI tool
     - verify certificate used by specified service
     - verify local certificate "bundle" or standalone leaf certificate file
   - `check_cert` Nagios plugin
     - verify certificate used by specified service
+  - `certsum` CLI tool
+    - generate summary of discovered certificates from given IP ranges and ports

 - Check expiration of all certificates in the *provided* certificate chain for cert-enabled services